ryouze/py-template/README.md

 If you just want to run the app, the recommended method is to install it with [pipx](https://github.com/pypa/pipx).
 This allows you to run the app from any directory, enables easy updates, and keeps it isolated from other Python packages.
 Poetry is *not* required for this installation method.

-To install the app with `pipx`, use the following command:
+To install the app with `pipx`, run:

 ```sh
 pipx install git+https://github.com/ryouze/py-template.git
 ```

-To update to the latest version, use:
+To update to the latest version, run:

 ```sh
 pipx upgrade py-template